 |Intel Xeon||Cascade Lake||48||V3.0|

 Motherboard Chipset Lanes

 Other than the CPU, you also get dedicated PCIe lanes from the motherboard chipset.
-However, the amount of PCIe lanes available to you depend on the type of chipset the motherboard uses.
+However, the number of PCIe lanes available depends on the type of chipset the motherboard uses.

 Also, not all motherboard PCIe lanes are dedicated.
 For example, the Intel Z490 chipset has 24 PCIe lanes.
-Most of these are reserved for other critical components including SATA, USB ports, built in LAN Card, PCI bridge etc. Only a few remaining PCIe Lanes are user accessible in the shape of an x4 and a couple of x1 slots on the motherboard.
+Most of these are reserved for other critical components, including SATA, USB ports, built-in LAN cards, PCI bridges, etc. Only a few remaining PCIe Lanes are user accessible in the shape of an x4 and a couple of x1 slots on the motherboard.

-Again, how many lanes you have available from the motherboard chipset all depends upon how it is configured i.e how many SATA ports it has, how many M.2 slots it has, does it have WiFi card built in or not etc.
+Again, how many lanes you have available from the motherboard chipset depends on how it is configured, i.e., how many SATA ports it has, how many M.2 slots it has, whether it has a WiFi card built-in or not, etc.

 Image: Intel Z490 Chipset with a single DMI link which accounts for a single x4 slot.

-The following tables show the amount of PCIe lanes as found on different popular motherboard chipsets today.
+The following tables show the number of PCIe lanes on popular motherboard chips today.

 - 12 x v4.0